Worried about a child or young person?

 If you are worried about a child or young person, whether you are a concerned neighbour or a family friend, you should alert someone straight away.

 In an emergency situation you should contact the police immediately.
-Alternatively, there are a number of organisations who can help.
+Alternatively, if it is not an emergency, there are a number of organisations who can help and provide advice.

 If you believe a child or young person is at risk (either because of their behaviour or the behaviour of the adults/carers looking after the child/young person) you can contact your local Reporter’s office direct to discuss your concerns.